-Dr. Lipton is also the chief of hematology/oncology and stem cell transplantation at the Steven and Alexandra Cohen Children’s Medical Center of New York in New Hyde Park; the center head of patient oriented research at The Feinstein Institute for Medical Research; professor at Feinstein’s Elmezzi Graduate School of Molecular Medicine; and a professor of pediatrics and molecular medicine at Hofstra Northwell School of Medicine.
+Dr. Lipton is also the chief of hematology/oncology and stem cell transplantation at the Steven and Alexandra Cohen Children’s Medical Center of New York in New Hyde Park; the center head of patient oriented research at The Feinstein Institute for Medical Research; professor at Feinstein’s Elmezzi Graduate School of Molecular Medicine; and a professor of pediatrics and molecular medicine at the Zucker School of Medicine.

 Dr. Lipton’s research interests focus on the rare inherited bone marrow failure syndromes.
 His current work is devoted to understanding the genetics, cellular and molecular biology of Diamond Blackfan anemia (DBA) and particularly malignant predisposition and birth defects observed in patients with DBA.
 He is the recipient of the 2010 Saint Louis University’s School of Medicine Alumni Merit Award and is an author of 175 original articles, reviews and book chapters.